mike11207/single-gpu-passthrough-amd-gpu/README.md

 You are now ready to start the vm.

-If you are having problems message me on Discord @ Mike12#2308 or create a Reddit post on [r/VFIO](https://old.reddit.com/r/VFIO/) and mention me in your post and I will try to help.
+If you are having problems message me on Discord @ mike_0769 or create a Reddit post on [r/VFIO](https://old.reddit.com/r/VFIO/)